Transgender patients face fear and stigma in the doctor's office

-A United Airlines flight from Newark, New Jersey, to San Diego was diverted to Denver on Wednesday because of an unspecified security concern, the airline said.

-NEW YORK Tanya Walker had lung cancer and was coughing up blood, but she says her emergency room doctor kept asking about her genitals.
+NEW YORK (Reuters) - Tanya Walker had lung cancer and was coughing up blood, but she says her emergency room doctor kept asking about her genitals.

 "It seemed like they weren't going to treat me unless I told them what genitals I had," Walker, a 53-year-old transgender woman, activist and advocate, said about her 2013 experience in a U.S. Department of Veterans Affairs hospital in New York.
 "I felt cornered."